randyrrb/randy-reyes-hw0-584/README.md

 This project is a basic website created with HTML, CSS, and JavaScript for a CSUN web development class.
-It uses elements like <header>, <nav>, <main>, <section>, and attributes such as id, class, src and alt.
+It uses elements like header, nav, main, section, and attributes such as id, class, src, and alt.
 The page includes a title, navigation bar, centered GIF, and styled text.

 Project Directory Structure
 .